nblo/chargingstation-data/writeup.md

 | :--|:-------------|:-----|
 | id_poi|   OSM id (combination of osm-type and osm id) |    varchar |
 | id_cs |   unique identifier for charging station  |    int |

+# Design Choices
+- Data Lake vs. Data Warehouse
+- Redshift vs. PostGres

+n_cp = 2423

+n_conn = 2806

+n_total = n_cp + n_conn

+n_total * 365 * 24 * 6

+- Batch Processing vs. Streaming.
+-

+# Next Steps

+Here are the next steps which would improve the project, but were out of scope of the capstone project
+- create charging events table for computing number of charging events, charging station availability or approximate energy transfer
+- deal with additional columns not yet implemented in the data model (e.g. charging stations' `opening_hours` or charging points' `capabilities`)
+- deal with slowly changing dimension tables (SCD)
+- implement data acquisition, batch processing and ETL in Airflow or AWS
+- consider advantages and disadvantages of streaming data instead of batch processing
+- develop a dashboard based on data model
+- expand the number of POI categories considered

+# Addressing other scenarios

+- Currently the the data gathered results in roughly 275 million rows a year or about 750k rows per day.
+If the data volume was to be increased by 100x (28 billion rows per year or 75 million rows per day) Redshift would still be a viable option.
+Batch ingestion once or twice a day would still be a viable option as this data volume.
+However, it could be advisable to either ingest data more than once a day or split ingestion into smaller chunks.

+- If the pipeline would be run on a daily basis I would consider Airflow as an orchestration tool.
+There could be different DAGs for ingestion jobs on different scheduling intervals:
+    - chargecloud API call (e.g. every 10 minutes)
+    - batch data ingestion into status and master data tables (once or twice a day)
+    - batch data ingestion of OSM data (once or twice a month)

+    AWS services like AWS step and lambda functions could be a viable alternative.

+- If the database needed to accessed by 100+ people, Redshift allows for sufficient horizontal and vertical scaling with low latency and high concurrency.
+It could be beneficial to use the API query time as a distribution key, since recent data (last week or last month) is probably more business relevant than historic data.
+To allow for batch downloading of historic data (last years) building a separate self-service API take load off the main Data Warehouse.